Academic Catalog 2024-2025

 Students with a semester level of Freshman 1, Freshman 2 or Sophomore 1 may not enroll.

-PSYC 450 - Field Placement Internship in Psychology
+PSYC 450 - Field Capstone Internship in Psychology

 Prerequisites: PSYC 105C and PSYC 231C and PSYC 232C